Gotham (TV series): Development

 Heller said that he was initially hesitant to do a series about superheroes because he didn't know how to write about people with super powers.
 He also stated, "I don't think Batman works very well on TV".
 Heller's son suggested that the focus of the series should be Commissioner Gordon, and Heller developed the idea of Gordon investigating Bruce Wayne's parents' murder.
 That idea "gave us a starting point and allowed us to tell the saga from a much earlier point than before".

 On September 24, 2013, Fox announced that it had bypassed the traditional pilot and placed an order for Gotham to be written and executive produced by Heller.
 Gotham received a series order from Fox on May 5, 2014, with the first season reported to consist of 16 episodes rather than the standard 13 or 22.
 On October 13, Fox ordered an additional six episodes for the show, bringing the first season order to a full 22 episodes.
 In February 2014, it was reported that production would begin in New York City in March, and filming finished on March 24, 2015, for the first season.
 On January 17, 2015, the series was renewed for a second season.
 The show was officially renewed by Fox for a 22-episode third season on March 16, 2016.
 In May 2017, Fox renewed the series for a fourth season, which premiered on September 21, 2017.
 On May 13, 2018, Fox renewed the series for a fifth and final season originally consisting of 10 episodes then later increased to 12.
 The season began production in July that year, and premiered on January 3, 2019.

+Although the series is set in Gotham, various names and character designs from the Batman franchise were ultimately not allowed to be used in order to reserve them for the DCEU, combined with concerns from Warner Bros. about the television series potentially diluting the brand.
+This was later clarified by Cameron Monaghan, who stated that "higher-ups" did not allow his character to use the name Joker and the usage of his traditional green-hair look.

 Fox Entertainment President David Madden said that the show's production team "have masterfully honored the mythology of Gotham and brought it to life with depth, emotion, and memorable high drama."